SIMION® Industry standard charged particle optics simulation software.

 “Failed saving PA file: Access is denied” error on refining or flying in Windows Vista/7

-Refining PA# arrays, flying with trajectory retaining enabled, or using Data Recording with an output file are a few cases where SIMION may attempt to write files to same directory.
+Refining PA# arrays, flying with trajectory retaining enabled, or using Data Recording with an output file are a few cases where SIMION may attempt to write files to the same directory.

 Errors - SIMION 7.0